SUBMIT YOUR FILM TO THE 51st ANNIVERSARY DANCE ON CAMERA FESTIVAL

 • Hosting receptions and after parties where artists can connect with industry leaders

-• Offering Festival filmmakers free admission to all screenings to enjoy the full range of films and programming at Dance on Camera Festival
+• Offering Festival filmmakers free admission to screenings, when possible, to enjoy the range of films and programming at Dance on Camera Festival

-• Providing additional opportunities to screen filmmakers’ work through the Dance on Camera Tour, a program that has brought Festival films to venues across the United States as well as Bulgaria, Canada, Chile, China, Cuba, England, France, Hungary, Iceland, India, Latvia, Mexico, New Zealand, Poland, Portugal, Russia, Slovakia, Spain, Switzerland, and Turkey
+• Providing additional opportunities to screen filmmakers’ work through programs that have brought Festival films to venues across the United States and numerous countries represented in our lineups such as: Brazil, Bulgaria, Canada, Chile, China, Cuba, England, France, Hungary, Iceland, India, Latvia, Mexico, New Zealand, Poland, Portugal, Russia, Slovakia, Spain, Switzerland, and Turkey

-Dance on Camera Festival welcomes submissions from professional, amateur, and independent filmmakers working in all aesthetic disciplines within the dance film genre, including narrative, documentary, animation and experimental.
-Dance films that uniquely interpret the relationship between dance and film are especially encouraged to apply.
+Dance on Camera Festival welcomes submissions from filmmakers working in all aesthetic disciplines within the dance film genre, including narrative, documentary, animation and experimental.
+Dance on Camera encourages national and international submissions of films, which uniquely interpret the relationship between dance and film.

 Submissions Deadlines and Important Dates:

 Summer 2021: Early Bird Submissions open July 27, 2022 (July 27, 2022 - 12AM ET) - August 19, 2022

 Regular Submissions: August 20, 2022 - September 9, 2022

 Late Submissions: open September 10, 2022.
 Late deadline is September 30, 2022.